5 Ready-To-Wear Brands That Produce Trendy Plant-Based Apparel

 Featured garment: THOM Jean 100% cotton twill

-I love these cotton twill jeans with their tabloid print.
+I love their cotton twill jeans with their tabloid print.
 They are bold, edgy, and modern.
 What is so great about cotton twill fabric: it is a good mid-weight fabric for all seasons.

 All of these 5 ready-to-wear brands: Burberry, JW Anderson, Lee Matthews, Rachel Antonoff, and Rosie Assoulin inspire me.
 It is exciting to look on their site and view their past and recent collections, and see that they support the plant-based textile industry, and they design and produce so much plant-based apparel.